calcicodes/labpage/_posts/2023-01-17-leverhulme-PDRA1.markdown

 1. Culturing marine organisms;
 2. Measuring the rates of respiration, photosynthesis and/or calcification of marine organisms at a fine scale;
-3. Measuring and interpreting the transcriptome of marine organisms.
+3. Measuring and interpreting the transcriptome or proteome of marine organisms.

 The research will involve lab- and field-based experiments, and use measurement equipment across the University (notably the Cambridge Advanced Imaging Centre and the Wellcome-MRC Institute of Metabolic Science).
 All necessary training will be provided, and the candidate will be mentored and supported in developing their career and research interests.